IRL2/nanover-docs/source/installation.rst

 User Installation Guide
 #######################

-This installation guide contains the information required to get NanoVer up and running on your computer.
+This guide contains the information required to get NanoVer up and running on your computer!
 This includes creating a conda environment and installing the server, which is required for setting up and running simulations.
-You then have the option to install the iMD-VR client, which enables you to visualise and interact with your simulations inside VR.
+You then have the option to install the iMD-VR client, which you can use for visualising and interacting with your simulations inside VR.

 .. _creating_conda_env: